After configuring your usage data collectors, you can now start loading usage data into the org. This can be done in a number of ways:

 Validation will be the same as Step 3 of the manual load.

 Procedures for API Load

-Loading the CDR via API will create individual records via REST or SOAP.
+Loading the Usage via API will create individual records via REST or SOAP.
 For more details on how to push data into the platform, refer to the COLLECTOR_FIELDS reference data in the data model documentation.